-The SPA Leadership Program, created in 1990, offers students the experience, skills, and knowledge to prepare them for leadership roles in public service and in life.
+The SPA Leadership Program, created in 1990, offers students the experience, skills, and knowledge to prepare them for leadership roles in public service.

-Following a competitive application process, students advance together through the four-year, 15-unit course of study that culminates in a Certificate in Advanced Leadership Studies.
-Topics covered include theories of leadership, famous leaders, social justice, ethics, negotiation, conflict resolution, public speaking, teamwork, and community-based learning.
+Following a competitive application process, students complete the 15-credit course of study that culminates in a Certificate in Advanced Leadership Studies.

 Following American University's Statement of Common Purpose (namely, "the central commitment of American University is to the development of thoughtful, responsible human beings in the context of a challenging yet supportive academic community)", the SPA leadership program seeks to (1) foster "interdisciplinary inquiry transcending traditional boundaries among academic disciplines and between administrative units," (2) encourage "research and creative endeavors consistent with its distinctive mission, generating new knowledge beneficial to society," and (3) encourage the "practical application of knowledge through experiential learning, taking full advantage of the resources of the Washington, D.C., metropolitan area."

 First, "interdisciplinary inquiry transcending traditional boundaries among academic disciplines and between administrative units."